S100 Computers

 This process is done reputedly for all data coming to the ESP32.

-Once the S100 bus reads the data from U15 (S100_READ_ENABLE) it also resets the Flip Flop U6B.
+Once the S100 bus sees this it reads the data from U15 (S100_READ_ENABLE).
+This also resets the Flip Flop U6B (using U17B).

 Another byte of data from the ESP32 is never sent until the previous byte was read by the S100 bus.